roman-milk/roman-milk.github.io/the-captain-finds-a-sub.md

  "Better?" he asked.

  "Yes, thank you Captain," she replied with a smile.
 "Much better."
-Report_Story #2